josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 I don't think anyone who _ever_ contributed to WordPress.org—either the repo itself, or the themes and plugins it houses—realized before this whole episode that they were working on something that would ever be described as one man's personal project, or that their work could be ripped away from others (or even from ***themselves!***) at the drop of a hat.

 In fact, the place where contributors worked on core itself is actually _called_ "dotorg" in the official WordPress Slack, and in other places.
-So the two have very, very commonly been thought of and considered as one thing, even under Matt's direct leadership.
+So the two have very, very commonly been considered one and the same, even under Matt's direct leadership.

 WordPress.org has _never_, at _any_ point, been positioned as an add-on to WordPress, or a separate companion piece.
 It was never presented as a discrete project, and _certainly_ not one operated by one man, who could or would lock users out, in the name of a corporate dispute built on shaky claims of community disruption.
 (Indeed, whatever WP Engine's ostensible disruption to the community, it would be difficult to argue they were greater, or would have become greater, than the disruption Matt himself has unleashed on end users of WordPress.)